sbg-tir/SBG-TIR-L4-VA/README.md

 | Open Ocean | n/a |
 | Compression | 2:1 lossless |

-*Table 3f.*
+*Table 2e.*

-*Table 3a-f.
+*Tables 2a-e.
 SBG TIR instrument and measurement characteristics.*

 ##	3. Volcanic Plume Theory and Methodology
 ### 3.1.
 Thermal Infrared Remote Sensing of Volcanic Plumes
-Volcanic sulfur dioxide (SO2) emissions provide insights into magmatic and hydrothermal processes internal to volcanoes (e.g., Oppenheimer et al., 2011), and the sulfate (SO4) aerosols re-sulting from volcanic emissions affect the Earth system on local (e.g., Longo, 2013), regional (e.g., Yuan et al., 2011), and global (e.g., Ivy et al., 2017) scales.
+Volcanic sulfur dioxide (SO2) emissions provide insights into magmatic and hydrothermal processes internal to volcanoes (e.g., Oppenheimer et al., 2011), and the sulfate (SO4) aerosols resulting from volcanic emissions affect the Earth system on local (e.g., Longo, 2013), regional (e.g., Yuan et al., 2011), and global (e.g., Ivy et al., 2017) scales.
 Long-term (years to decades) archives of satellite-based observations of volcanic SO2 plumes and clouds have advanced our understand-ing of transport, dispersion, and chemical evolution of these emissions (Carn et al., 2016).
 However, the satellite data records are based on UV, TIR, and microwave observations at coarse (tens to hundreds of km) spatial resolutions.
 In a recent review of the OMI data record of SO2 emissions, Carn et al. (2017) point to the need for satellite observations at finer spatial resolutions to resolve the sources of volcanic plumes.
 In addition, the ability to map the SO2 content of emissions at their sources is a critical step in the accurate estimation of emission rates.
-OTTER will provide global measurements of multispectral TIR radiance at the requisite spatial resolution of 60 m, with a repeat cycle of three days at the equator (Tables 1, 2).

 We detect and map volcanic plumes based on the absorption of TIR radiance passing through the plumes enroute to the sensor.
-Figure 3 presents transmission spectra for water vapor, together with several common components of volcanic plumes, superimposed on the spectral response of the OTTER TIR channels.
-The water vapor transmission (Fig. 2a) defines the TIR at-mospheric window between 7.5 and 12.5 µm.
-The transmission spectrum of SO2 (Fig. 1b) within the atmospheric window is characterized by an absorption feature centered at 8.7 µm, which is covered by the first three OTTER TIR channels (TIR-1 through TIR-3).
+Figure 1 presents transmission spectra for water vapor, together with several common components of volcanic plumes, superimposed on the spectral response of the OTTER TIR channels.
+The water vapor transmission defines the TIR atmospheric window between 7.5 and 12.5 µm.
+The transmission spectrum of SO2 within the atmospheric window is characterized by an absorption feature centered at 8.7 µm, which is covered by the first three OTTER TIR channels (TIR-1 through TIR-3).
 The transparency of SO2 at wavelengths greater than 9.5 µm enables our estimation of the temperature of surfaces radiating beneath SO2 plumes.
-The spectrum of silicate ash (Fig. 2c) is dominated by a broad convex ab-sorption feature.
+The spectrum of silicate ash is dominated by a broad convex ab-sorption feature.
 The absorption at 11 µm is stronger than at 12 µm, leading to the operational de-tection of ash plumes by negative differences between the brightness temperatures at 11 and 12 µm (e.g., OTTER channels TIR-5 and TIR-6).

 At the spectral resolution of SBG the spectrum of sulfate (SO4) aerosols (Fig. 2d) has fea-tures similar to those of SO2 (absorption in TIR-1 through TIR-3) and ash (stronger absorption at TIR-5 relative to TIR-6).
 The concave inflection in sulfate transmission near 10.5 µm, covered by TIR-4, is not found in the SO2 or ash spectra.
 Similarly, TIR-4 covers a concave inflection in the transmission of ice (Fig. 2e).
 We will use TIR-4 to discriminate sulfate aerosols from SO2 gas, identify ice-mode meteorological clouds, and detect ice-coated particles of silicate ash.

 ![image](media/image3.png)

-*Figure 2.
+*Figure 1.
 Simulated transmission spectra for (a) water vapor, (b) sulfur dioxide (SO2), (c) silicate ash, (d) sulfate (SO4) aerosol, and (e) ice, superimposed on the nomi-nal positions of the OTTER TIR channels*

-We do not measure the transmission of plumes directly and must infer the plume transmis-sion from the radiance at the sensor – or observed radiance - using radiative transfer (RT) model-ing.
-The atmosphere emits and absorbs TIR radiance (Fig. 3), and the observed radiance includes the radiance welling up through the atmosphere (path radiance) and fraction of down-welling, or sky, radiance reflected off the surface and transmitted back up to the sensor.
-The observed radiance is a function of many factors, including the satellite, or view, zenith angle (VZA), surface tempera-ture, emissivity, and elevation, plume altitude, or height, thickness, and SO2 concentration, and ver-tical distributions of atmospheric temperature and water vapor (H2O).
+We do not measure the transmission of plumes directly and must infer the plume transmission from the radiance at the sensor – or observed radiance - using radiative transfer (RT) modeling.
+The atmosphere emits and absorbs TIR radiance (Fig. 3), and the observed radiance includes the radiance welling up through the atmosphere (path radiance) and fraction of downwelling, or sky, radiance reflected off the surface and transmitted back up to the sensor.
+The observed radiance is a function of many factors, including the satellite, or view, zenith angle (VZA), surface temperature, emissivity, and elevation, plume altitude, or height, thickness, and SO2 concentration, and vertical distributions of atmospheric temperature and water vapor (H2O).
 These factors are input to the RT model to derive estimates of the observed radiance, and we vary the surface temperature and SO2 concentration to improve the fit between the observed and estimated radiance spectra.

 Given the computational expense of RT modeling, investigators have developed strategies to map SO2 plumes without calling RT models during the retrieval process (e.g., Corradini et al., 2014; Pugnaghi et al., 2013, 2016; Piscini et al., 2014; Gabrieli et al., 2017).
-In general, these strat-egies are based on simulations (i.e., forward models) of observed radiance for ranges of model parameters, or model spaces, that best describe the states of plume properties, atmospheric conditions, and surface conditions during the observations.
-Depending on the specific approach, hundreds to millions of simulations are needed to generate look-up tables (LUT), derive para-metric expres-sions of TOA radiance vs. SO2 concentration, or train machine learning algorithms.
-Scaling for-ward-modeling strategies to global mapping is challenging due to the increases in the size and/or dimensions of the model space required to describe the variability of atmospheric conditions, sur-face conditions, and plume properties across the globe.
-Forward-modeling strategies are best-suited for monitoring specific volcanoes or studying specific volcanic events, as these applications pro-vide constraints on the size and dimensions of the model space.
+In general, these strategies are based on simulations (i.e., forward models) of observed radiance for ranges of model parameters, or model spaces, that best describe the states of plume properties, atmospheric conditions, and surface conditions during the observations.
+Depending on the specific approach, hundreds to millions of simulations are needed to generate look-up tables (LUT), derive parametric expressions of TOA radiance vs. SO2 concentration, or train machine learning algorithms.
+Scaling forward-modeling strategies to global mapping is challenging due to the increases in the size and/or dimensions of the model space required to describe the variability of atmospheric conditions, surface conditions, and plume properties across the globe.
+Forward-modeling strategies are best-suited for monitoring specific volcanoes or studying specific volcanic events, as these applications provide constraints on the size and dimensions of the model space.

 ### 3.2.
 Global Mapping of Volcanic Plumes
 Our global mapping strategy will leverage key technological innovations developed for Plume Tracker, the JPL toolkit for the analysis of TIR spectra with interactive radiative transfer (RT) modeling (Realmuto et al., 1994, 1997; Realmuto and Worden, 2000; Realmuto and Berk, 2016).
 Specifically, we will retain the accurate modeling realized with free model parameters while improving the computational performance of the retrieval procedures.
-These innovations are sum-marized below.
+These innovations are summarized below.

 ![image](media/image4.png)